yvt/tokenlock/README.md

 *guard = 2;
 ```

-`TokenLock` implements `Send` and `Sync` so it can be shared between threads,
-but only the thread holding the original `Token` can access its contents.
+Only the original `Token`'s owner can access its contents. `Token`
-`Token` cannot be cloned:
+cannot be cloned:

 ```rust
 let lock = Arc::new(TokenLock::new(token.id(), 1));